Previous dayJanuary 28, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.3 earthquake 159 km ESE of McCarthy, Alaska with origin time 23:46 UTC on January 28, 2026.
+This magnitude 2.3 event was detected 159 km ESE of McCarthy, Alaska on January 28, 2026, with origin time 23:46 UTC.
 The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 61.158°N, -140.009°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 61.158°, -140.009°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28